Critical university studies: History

-The term critical university studies was first defined in print by Jeffrey J. Williams in a 2012 article in The Chronicle of Higher Education.
-The piece, "An Emerging Field Deconstructs Academe", describes the "new wave of criticism of higher education" that came to the fore in the 1990s and has gained momentum in the ensuing decades.
+The term critical university studies was first defined by Jeffrey J. Williams in the 2012 article titled "An Emerging Field Deconstructs Academe", published in The Chronicle of Higher Education.
+Williams described the "new wave of criticism of higher education" that came to the fore in the 1990s and has gained momentum in the ensuing decades.
 This new work has primarily come from literary and cultural critics, as well as those in education, history, sociology, and labor studies.
-As Williams notes, criticism of higher education has a strong tradition, and scholars like Heather Steffen have traced CUS's lineage at least to the early 20th century, for example to Thorstein Veblen's The Higher Learning in America: A Memorandum on the Conduct of Universities by Business Men (1918) and Upton Sinclair's The Goose-Step: A Study of American Education (1923), which criticize the influence of business principles and Gilded Age wealth on the emerging American university system.
+Williams noted that criticism of higher education has a strong tradition, and scholars like Heather Steffen have traced CUS's lineage at least to the early 20th century, for example to Thorstein Veblen's The Higher Learning in America: A Memorandum on the Conduct of Universities by Business Men (1918) and Upton Sinclair's The Goose-Step: A Study of American Education (1923), which criticize the influence of business principles and Gilded Age wealth on the emerging American university system.

 In addition, the 1960s saw a great deal of criticism of social institutions, and much focused on university campuses.
 Students for a Democratic Society (SDS) started with a strong statement about higher education, and anti-war and civil rights protests were a major presence on US campuses.
 The critical pedagogy movement, inspired by Paolo Freire and furthered by Henry Giroux and others, arose from this moment.
 The feminist movement also played a role in criticism of the university during the 1960s and 1970s, with activists like Adrienne Rich calling for "a women-centered university."

 In 1980, the Bayh–Dole Act granted American universities the right to patent their inventions, thereby encouraging them to conduct research with business aims in mind.
 In the late 1990s and early 2000s, critics began to address the new direction of higher education, often coming from the graduate student unionization movement.
 Some met in conferences such as “Reworking/Rethinking the University” at the University of Minnesota (2008–11), or came out of groups such as Edu-factory, which was inspired by the Italian autonomist movement.